ianianing/insight_project/README.md

 4. statics - This folder contains CSS and JS files used for HTML templates.

 ### Running the project
-1. Run app.py using below command to start Flask API
+1. Run app.py using below command to start web app
 ```
 python app.py
 ```